hyperstack-org/hyperstack/docs/README.md

 In general, if you would like to help in any way, please read the [CONTRIBUTING](https://github.com/hyperstack-org/hyperstack/blob/edge/CONTRIBUTING.md) file for suggestions.
 System setup for the development of Hyperstack itself is documented in this file.

-More specifically, we have a [Feature Matrix](https://github.com/hyperstack-org/hyperstack/blob/edge/docs/feature_matrix.md) that needs to be filled with missing features.
-The idea is that you can check here what the implementation status is of a Ruby \(on Rails\) feature.
-And if you have the time and skill you're more then encouraged to implement or fix one or two.
-But if you're not in a position to contribute code, just expanding and maintaining this table would be excellent.

 ## Links